How To Brighten Your Smile Quickly

 Professional in-office teeth whitening

-In-office teeth whitening is performed in a dental office and only takes an hour.
-In this process, a strong bleaching solution is applied to the teeth.
+In-office teeth whitening is done in a dental office and only takes an hour.
+During this process, an application of a strong bleaching solution is applied to the teeth.
 This leads to dramatic and instant results.
 This procedure should be under the direct supervision of the dentist due to the strength of the bleaching solution.
 Any family dentist at Coddington Dental would be happy to help, should you decide to proceed with in-office teeth whitening.

 Custom whitening kit made for you